+CF 791-792 Research in Discipleship and Christian Formation 1

+CF 793 Research in Discipleship and Christian Formation 2

+CF 794-795 Research in Discipleship and Christian Formation 3

+CF 798 Capstone: MADCF 1

+CF 799 MADCF Thesis 3

+Students in the Master of Arts in Discipleship and Christian Formation degree program must complete a paper which integrates personal story, theology of ministry, goals and projections for ministry in the student's chosen track for ministry focus.

+Counseling

-CF 791-792 Research in Discipleship and Christian Formation 1 CF 793 Research in Discipleship and Christian Formation 2 CF 794-795 Research in Discipleship and Christian Formation 3 CF 798 Capstone: MADCF 1 CF 799 MADCF Thesis Students in the Master of Arts in Discipleship and Christian Forma program must complete a paper which integrates personal story, ministry, goals and projections for ministry in the student's chose ministry focus. theology of Counseling CO 700 Mental Health Diagnosis/Abnormal Psychology in Counseling Using the DSM-V This course focuses on the diagnosis of mental disorders as co Diagnostic and Statistical Manual of Mental Disorders, and the Im Classification of Diseases, Clinical Modification.
-Students will be opportunity to integrate the Theo-Centric (God-Centered) Model scope of clinical diagnosis of psychopathology.
-The course will framework for differential diagnosis of mental disorders commo in the clinical setting (e.g., churches, psychiatric hospitals, outpat mental health centers, prisons, private practices, military chaplained licensed mental health counselors, licensed clinical pastoral therapists abuse counselors and licensed clinical social workers. ternational be given the l within the ll provide a only treated ient clinics, ties, etc.) by sts, licensed CO 701 Counseling Skills This course is an introductory study of the skills, problems, and op in counseling.
-Emphasis is given to personal qualities, skills, an required of counselors, the application of Scripture to counseling, practice models, and the administration of a counseling program in a context.
-This course emphasizes the basis of the helping process, theories and facilitation-of-change dynamics. nd aptitudes the study of Pentecostal CO 702 Theories and Techniques of Counseling This course is a study of counseling theories, principles, techn applications.
-Attention is given to their application for clinical, pasto and other counseling settings.
-Human Growth and Transformation 3
+CO 700 Mental Health Diagnosis/Abnormal Psychology 3

+in Counseling Using the DSM 5

+This course focuses on the diagnosis of mental disorders as coded in the Diagnostic and Statistical Manual of Mental Disorders, and the International Classification of Diseases, Clinical Modification.
+Students will be given the opportunity to integrate the Theo-Centric (God-Centered) Model within the scope of clinical diagnosis of psychopathology.
+The course will provide a framework for differential diagnosis of mental disorders commonly treated in the clinical setting (e.g., churches, psychiatric hospitals, outpatient clinics, mental health centers, prisons, private practices, military chaplaincies, etc.) by licensed mental health counselors, licensed clinical pastoral therapists, licensed psychological examiners, licensed marriage and family therapists, substance abuse counselors and licensed clinical social workers.

+CO 701 Counseling Skills 3

+This course is an introductory study of the skills, problems, and opportunities in counseling.
+Emphasis is given to personal qualities, skills, and aptitudes required of counselors, the application of Scripture to counseling, the study of practice models, and the administration of a counseling program in a Pentecostal context.
+This course emphasizes the basis of the helping process, counseling theories and facilitation-of-change dynamics.

+CO 702 Theories and Techniques of Counseling 3

+This course is a study of counseling theories, principles, techniques, and applications.
+Attention is given to their application for clinical, pastoral, church, and other counseling settings.

+CO/CF 703 Human Growth and Transformation 3